oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-pub-pplne/ggsa-mt-pub-pplne.md

 ## Introduction

-This lab walks you through steps to publish a Stream Analytics pipeline that is built to monitor the public transportation in the Atlanta area
+This lab walks you through steps to publish a Stream Analytics pipeline that is built to monitor the public transportation in a marked geographical location.

 *Estimated Time*: 15 minutes

-### About this Lab

-This lab provides steps to create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 15 minutes!

 ### Objectives
 In this Lab you will: